Noncommutative homological mirror functor: Calabi-Yau manifolds with finite-group symmetry

-In this section, we will equip both sides with $\frac{1}{m} \Z$-gradings for $X$ and enhance $\cF$ to a $\frac{1}{m} \Z$-graded functor (Proposition \ref{prop:F^1/m}).
-Moreover, by studying the relation between the fractional grading of $X$ and the integer grading of $\widetilde{X}$, we will define a $\Z$-grading on the category of equivariant matrix factorizations of $(\cA^{\hat{G}},W)$ (Definition \ref{def:MF_graded}) and enhance $\tilde{\cF}$ to a $\Z$-graded functor (Proposition \ref{prop:F-graded}).
+In this section, we will equip both sides downstairs with $\frac{1}{m} \Z$-gradings and enhance $\cF$ to a $\frac{1}{m} \Z$-graded functor (Proposition \ref{prop:F^1/m}).
+Moreover, by studying the relation between the fractional grading of $X$ and the integer grading of $\widetilde{X}$, we will define a $\Z$-grading on the category of equivariant matrix factorizations $\Tw(\cA\#G, W)$ and enhance $\tilde{\cF}$ to a $\Z$-graded functor (Proposition \ref{prop:F-graded}).

-$\Z$-graded matrix factorizations was introduced by Orlov \cite{Orlov}, which can be regarded as matrix factorizations on $\C^d/\Z_d$.
-The formulation we introduced in Section \ref{sec:MFupstairs} is similar to that in Calderaru-Tu \cite{CT} when $G = \Z_d$ and the quiver $Q$ consists of only one vertex.
-Also fractional grading in such a case was explained by Abouzaid et al. \cite{AAEKO} for the mirror symmetry of cyclic covers of a punctured sphere.
+$\Z$-graded matrix factorizations were introduced by Orlov \cite{Orlov}.
+The formulation we make here is similar to that in C\u{a}ld\u{a}raru-Tu \cite{CT} when $G = \Z_d$ and $\cA$ is the usual polynomial ring.
+Fractional grading has been used by Abouzaid et al. \cite{AAEKO} for the mirror symmetry of cyclic covers of a punctured sphere.

-\subsubsection{Fractional grading downstairs}
+\subsection{Fractional grading downstairs}

 The fractional grading on $\Fuk(X)$ is defined as follows.
 Consider $\Omega^{\otimes m}$ on $\widetilde{X}$ which is invariant under $G$, namely $g^* \Omega^{\otimes m} = \Omega^{\otimes m}$.